Post-Training Neural Network Pruning using Graph Curvature: Experiments

 \item For each model, compute curvature edge sets using a validation subset: 10 examples (one per label) for CIFAR-10, 100 examples (one per label) for CIFAR-100, and 100 examples (10 per label) for MNIST.

-\item Evaluate the impact of the ordered edge set via an edge removal experiment: starting from the full network, progressively remove edges according to the sorted set and measure the corresponding effect on test accuracy.
+\item Evaluate the impact of the ordered edge set via a pruning experiment: starting from the full network, progressively remove edges according to the sorted set and measure the corresponding effect on test accuracy.

-\item For evaluation purposes, we compare our method with standard pruning techniques, namely magnitude-based pruning~\citep{han2015learning}, SNIP~\citep{lee2018snip}, and SynFlow~\citep{tanaka2020pruning} on the pre-trained models (without re-training); the goal is to demonstrate that our approach is more effective at identifying the least- and most-important NN connections.
-For SynFlow, we perform 100 pruning iterations, while for magnitude-based pruning and SNIP, we perform a single iteration, following the protocol described in~\cite{tanaka2020pruning}.\footnote{We use the same implementation as provided in \url{https://github.com/ganguli-lab/Synaptic-Flow}~\citep{tanaka2020pruning}.}
+\item For evaluation, we compare our method with standard pruning techniques, including magnitude-based pruning~\citep{han2015learning}, gradient-based methods (SNIP~\citep{lee2018snip}, SynFlow~\citep{tanaka2020pruning}), and the Hessian-based SparseGPT~\citep{frantar2023sparsegpt} on pre-trained models without retraining.
+Although SNIP and SynFlow were originally proposed for pruning at initialization, they can also be applied to trained models.
+SparseGPT, designed for post-training LLM pruning, supports CNN and linear layers, while magnitude pruning applies to all settings. \footnote{We perform 100 iterations for SynFlow.
+We adopt the implementation in \url{https://github.com/ganguli-lab/Synaptic-Flow}~\citep{tanaka2020pruning} for Magnitude, SNIP, and SynFLow; \url{https://github.com/IST-DASLab/sparsegpt}~\citep{frantar2023sparsegpt} for SparseGPT.}

+\item Explore scalability improvements, e.g., through a hybrid approach where i) magnitude-based pruning is used to pre-prune small and unimportant weights and ii) our method is applied on the remaining parameters.

 \end{itemize}